rsmith88/Bank-Tech-Test-OO/README.md

 ## bank-tech-test
 Practice tech test

-## To Run Program
+## To Use Program
+SETUP:
 Start irb in your console
 Run the following commands:
   require './lib/account.rb'
-  account = Account.New
+  account = Account.new

+RUN:
-To interact with your account, you can run the following commands: account.deposit(amount_of_your_choice) account.withdraw(amount_of_your_choice) account.statement.print
+To use your account, you can run the following commands: account.deposit(amount_of_your_choice) account.withdraw(amount_of_your_choice) account.statement.print